mapbox/ecs-watchbot/readme.md

 See [the AWS documentation](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_awslogs.html) for more information.

 In order to help isolate and aggregate logs from any single message, watchbot provides a logging helper that will prefix each line with the ID of the message being processed.
+Use these utilities in your worker scripts to make sure that your logs are consistent and easy to search.

 ```js
 var watchbot = require('watchbot');